Tips

 Then, install a compatible SSH client on your device.
 You can use PuTTY, OpenSSH, or Terminal on macOS or Linux.
 These clients help you connect to the SSH server and set up the tunnel.

 Lastly, knowing some basic SSH commands is important.
-You don’t have to be an expert, but knowing commands like ssh
+You don’t have to be an expert, but knowing commands like ssh, ssh-keygen, and scp will help a lot.

 With these things ready, you’re all set to create a secure SSH tunnel.
 This will improve your online privacy and security.